Biden considers new border and asylum restrictions as he tries to reach Senate deal for Ukraine aid

 The policies resemble ones that President Donald Trump’s Republican administration tried to implement to cut border crossings, but many of them were successfully challenged in court.
 If Congress were to make them law, it would give immigration advocates very little legal ground to challenge the restrictions for those seeking asylum.

-Advocates for immigrants, who are planning demonstrations across the Capitol on Wednesday, warned of a return to anti-immigrant policies and questioned whether they would even address problems at the border.
+Advocates for immigrant warned of a return to anti-immigrant policies and questioned whether they would even address problems at the border.

 “I never would have imagined that in a moment where we have a Democratic Senate and a Democratic White House we are coming to the table and proposing some of the most draconian immigration policies that there have ever been,” said Maribel Hernández Rivera, American Civil Liberties Union director of policy and government affairs.

-The Senate negotiations had also found some agreement on raising the threshold for people to claim asylum in initial credible fear screenings.
+The Senate negotiators had also found some agreement on raising the threshold for people to claim asylum in initial credible fear screenings.

+Sen. Chris Murphy of Connecticut, a key Democratic negotiator, said it should be no surprise there are Democrats unhappy about some of the provisions being discussed, which is why they need a balanced agreement.

+“I would just say that it’s clear we have to get a lot of Democratic votes and a lot of Republicans in order to pass this and that means making sure that this is a fair agreement,” Murphy said after a long day of talks.

+In a separate meeting, Mayorkas met for roughly two hours at the Capitol with a core negotiating group.
+It was the second day in a row the Cabinet secretary traveled to the Capitol, but issues still remained in striking an agreement.

+“Good progress,” said Sen. Kyrsten Sinema of Arizona late in the evening.

-Even if a deal can be struck and passed in the Senate, House Speaker Mike Johnson of Louisiana, a Republican, would also need to push the legislation through his chamber, where there will likely be opposition from both parties.
+Even if the Senate stayed in Washington to pass the proposals, House Speaker Mike Johnson of Louisiana, a Republican, would also need to push the legislation through his chamber, where there will likely be opposition from both parties.
 Hard-line conservatives complain the Senate proposals do not go far enough, while progressive Democrats and Hispanic lawmakers are opposed to cutting off access to asylum.

-Earlier in the week, many members in the Capitol predicted that a deal before Congress left for a holiday break was unlikely.
-Pessimism was running high even after Ukrainian President Volodymyr Zelenskyy visited on Tuesday and implored lawmakers to renew their support for his country’s defense against Russia’s invasion.

-But after Mayorkas met with key Senate negotiators for nearly two hours on Tuesday, lawmakers emerged with a new sense of optimism.
+At a press conference in front of the Capitol, leaders of the Congressional Progressive Caucus and Congressional Hispanic Caucus vowed to oppose the policies under consideration.
+They also said that Latino lawmakers should have been central to the negotiations.

+“(Biden) campaigned on restoring the soul of the nation and holding firm to our democratic values and the principles of our founding fathers.
+And that includes defending our asylum system and respectful treatment of refugees,” said Sen. Alex Padilla, D-Calif.

 Associated Press writers Elliot Spagat, Seung Min Kim and Rebecca Santana contributed to this report.